pyepics/pyepics/doc/advanced.rst

 :meth:`epics.ca.use_initial_context` just before your threaded function is run.

-To recap, the options for using threads (in approximate order of reliabilty) are:
+To recap, to use threads you must use PREEMPTIVE_CALLBACK.
+Furthermore, it is recommended that you use a single context, and that you initialize CA in the main program thread so that your single CA context belongs to the main thread.
+The options for using threads (in approximate order of reliabilty) are then:

  1. use :class:`CAThread` instead of :class:`Thread` for threads that
  will use CA.